yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 ![Blacklist options](/docs/img/dashboard/system-management/ignore_plugin_case.png)

+### Internal

+This plugin allows you to set an endpoint to not be listened to by the Tyk Gateway, but can be called by other APIs by using the `tyk://` prefix.

 ### Method Transforms

 This plugin allows you to change the method of a request.
 See [Method Transforms](/docs/advanced-configuration/transform-traffic/request-method-transform/) for more details.